Dirbaio/gominer/README.md

 ## Installation

-You need to have OpenCL installed.
-To download and build gominer, run:
+You need to have the OpenCL and CUDA development libraries installed.
+You only need the runtime and drives for the one you plan on running (CUDA for nvidia, OpenCL for anything) To download and build gominer, run:

 ```
 go get -u github.com/Masterminds/glide